NeCTAR-RC/tutorials/_cloudstor/01-overview.md

 duration: 3
 ---

-### What is AARNet CloudStor

-CloudStor is an AARNet service that enables AARNet customers and the wider community to quickly and securely sync, share and store files using the high-speed AARNet network.
-AARnet CloudStor provides an easy to use web based dashboard and you can login the dashboard via [CloudStor Dashboard](https://cloudstor.aarnet.edu.au).
-The dashboard provides the user access to both CloudStor (storage) and FileSender (ideal for sharing large files).
-For information about how to use the dashboard, please refer to [CloudStor Getting Started Guide](https://support.aarnet.edu.au/hc/en-us/articles/227469547-CloudStor-Getting-Started-Guide).
+CloudStor is an [AARNet](https://www.aarnet.edu.au/) service to sync, share and store files using the high-speed AARNet network.
+You can access CloudStor via the easy to use web-based [CloudStor Dashboard](https://cloudstor.aarnet.edu.au).
+For information about how to set up, get started and use the CloudStor dashboard, please refer to AARNet's [CloudStor Getting Started Guide](https://support.aarnet.edu.au/hc/en-us/articles/227469547-CloudStor-Getting-Started-Guide).

+### CloudStor and Nectar

- Nectar offers a helper command called `cloudstor-setup` for users who wish to make their CloudStor storage available on their Nectar virtual machine.
+Nectar offers a helper command called `cloudstor-setup` for users to make their CloudStor storage available to their Nectar virtual machine.

- In this tutorial, you will walk through the setup procedure, and mounts your CloudStor storage to /cluster within your virtual machine.
+In this tutorial we will walk through the setup procedure and mount your CloudStor storage to `/cloudstor` within your virtual machine.

-**Cloud Starter**
-This tutorial is part of the Nectar Cloud Starter curriculum.
-You should be familiar with the absolute basics of Security Groups.
-You should have a Keypair and terminal software installed on your machine.
-If you think you need help with any of that, you should complete Cloud Starter tutorials before you start here.
-{: .callout-warning}

 ### What you'll learn

+- Set up an App Password in CloudStor
-- Mount CloudStor storage to /cloustor within your virtual machine
+- Mount CloudStor storage in your virtual machine
+- Security implications

 ### What you'll need